 Our Commitment to Truth & Reconciliation

-On March 4, the Saskatchewan Health Authority (SHA) formalized its commitment to the Calls to Action outlined by the Truth and Reconciliation Commission (TRC).
-In a ceremony at the First Nations University of Canada in Regina, the SHA joined with those impacted by residential schools, First Nations and Métis government officials, youth representatives, and the Ministry of Health to commemorate the signing of a document which will serve as a framework for the SHA to move forward toward reconciliation with First Nations and Métis Peoples.
+In the March 2019 ceremony hosted at the First Nations University of Canada in Regina, the SHA joined with those impacted by residential schools, First Nations and Métis government officials, youth representatives, and the Ministry of Health to commemorate the signing of a document that serves as a framework for the SHA to move forward toward reconciliation with First Nations and Métis Peoples.

-“Today, the Saskatchewan Health Authority acknowledges the pain, loss, and dislocation caused by the residential school system on individuals, families, communities and nations.
-Today, we publicly commit to creating concrete and sustainable actions for change,” said SHA Board Chair R.W.
-(Dick) Carter at the ceremony.
+As part of the ceremony, former SHA Board Chair R.W.
+(Dick) Carter said, “Today, the Saskatchewan Health Authority acknowledges the pain, loss, and dislocation caused by the residential school system on individuals, families, communities and nations.
+Today, we publicly commit to creating concrete and sustainable actions for change.”

 In developing the framework, the SHA engaged with the First Nations and Métis communities and its employees to help identify ways in which the organization could meet the recommendations set out in the Calls to Action.
 In addition, a working group was established to assist with framework development.
 Members of that group included First Nations and Métis representatives, Saskatoon Tribal Council, Touchwood Agency, the Northern Village of La Loche, Patient Family Partners and representatives from the SHA.

 “This public commitment builds upon our ongoing dialogue with our First Nations and Métis partners,” said CEO Scott Livingstone.
 “While we have accomplished many things working together, we also realize that more work needs to be done to create a health care system that adheres to our organizational values and that continues to put patients and families at the centre of everything we do.”